BryanHogan/webdev/src/content/docs/miscellaneous/about.md

 WebDev.BryanHogan.com is a comprehensive guide on how to create modern websites using the underlying technologies of all website, basic HTML and CSS.

-This WebDev guide focusses on the following values:
+This WebDev guide focuses on the following:
 - Fast and performant web pages
-- Providing a high quality user experience (UX)
+- High quality user experience (UX)
 - Websites that can scale and exist long-term
 - Great accessibility